Before placing your home on the market you should identify REALTORS® in your community who can assist with the sale.

 • How would you price my home?
 Ask about recent home sales and comparable properties currently on the market.

 • How will you market my home?
-At listing presentations, real estate agents provide a detailed summary of how they market homes, what marketing strategies have worked in the past and which marketing efforts may be effective for your home.
-Ask your agent which media they use, e.g., Web, flyers, real estate papers, TV, open houses, etc.
+During the listing presentation, a real estate agent will provide a detailed summary of how they market homes, what marketing strategies have worked in the past and which marketing efforts may be effective for your home.
+Ask your agent which media they use, e.g., Web, flyers, open houses, etc.

 • What is your fee?
 Fees are established in the marketplace and not set by law or regulation.
 Typically, real estate agents who list homes are compensated on a performance basis, and are not paid unless the home sells under the terms and conditions that are acceptable to the seller.

 • What disclosures should I receive?
-State rules require that real estate agents provide extensive agency disclosure information, usually at the first sit-down meeting.
+State rules require that real estate agents provide extensive agency disclosure information, usually during the first meeting.

 • Will I be able to get an unconditional release from the listing agreement if for some reason I decide not to sell?
 A listing agreement is a contract that shows the real estate agent’s obligations and outlines the terms under which your home is being made available for sale.
-Although the length of the listing agreement negotiable, a 6 month term is common.
+Although the length of the listing agreement is negotiable, a 6 month term is common.
 Ask the agent if they offer an Easy Exit Listing Agreement.

 What Should You Expect When Working with a REALTOR® to Sell Your Home?

-• Once your home is listed with a REALTOR®, she or he will immediately begin to market your home according to the most appropriate conventions for your community.
+• Once your home is listed with a REALTOR®, she or he will immediately begin to market your home according to the most appropriate means for your community.

 • Your REALTOR® should keep you informed as the marketing process unfolds and as expressions of interest are received.
 In time, the marketing plan may be modified to reflect buyer reactions and changes in the marketplace.